 The Early Childhood Studies Minor is available to any student regardless of major, as well as to SBS majors.
 The minor provides the skills needed of professionals working with young children and their families, developing perspectives and critical thinking skills needed to understand the multilayered influences that shape human development.
 Contemporary content prepares students for the growing challenges facing young children in the 21st century, when early childhood professionals are increasingly called upon to understand not only healthy child development, but also: brain development in the first years of life; parenting; cultural and societal contexts; immigration; social, emotional, and mental health concerns including trauma-informed care; poverty; and policies that support or restrict development in this critical period.
 The six content categories included in the minor are based upon the recommendations of the National Association for the Education of Young Children (NAEYC) and our community advisors.
 Any substitutions must be approved by a faculty advisor.

 Important: Please note that Early Childhood Studies is also available as a concentration within the SBS major.
 A concentration is simply a way for SBS majors to organize their six SBS electives.
 A minor requires additional coursework beyond the requirements of the major.
 This page describes the Early Childhood Studies Minor.
-Click here for information on the concentration.
+See the page on the SBS Early Childhood Studies Concentration for information on the concentration.

 Students pursuing Early Childhood Studies (ECS) as either a minor or a concentration must complete the necessary paperwork in the Student Success Center so that ECS appears on their MaineStreet Academic Plan.

 In addition to the requirements listed in the BA (see BA page), the following requirements apply to the Early Childhood Studies Minor.

 Non-SBS students complete the ECS minor with one course from the six categories described below.
 SBS students wanting to complete the ECS Minor must complete one course in each of the six categories described below plus four additional courses in SBS.